Arkona (band): History

 In January 2014, Arkona announced on its Facebook page that drummer Vlad "Artist" Sokolov had left the band, citing personal reasons, marking its first lineup change in 10 years.
 Andrey Ishchenko joined the band as the new drummer.
 Yav, the concept album, came out in April 2014.

-In November 2016, Arkona released a re-recorded version of their debut album Vozrozhdenie.
+In November 2016, Arkona released a re-recorded version of their debut album Vozrozhdeniye.
 In January 2018 Arkona released the studio album Khram.
 In May 2020, Arkona announced on Facebook that drummer Andrey Ishchenko had left the band.

 Arkona's albums have been widely acclaimed and the band has repeatedly been called one of the best pagan metal acts.
-All the members except Vladimir "Volk" also play in Nargathrond, a pagan/goth rock band that they have put on hold since the international success of Arkona.

 In popular culture

 On 11 March 2010, a clip of the song "Yarilo" from Goi, Rode, Goi! was featured on the St. Patrick's Day episode of the U.S. version of the television series The Office.
 Three (apparently Russian) janitors walked in with the song playing while the workers were still in the office, forced to work late.